 Americans with Disabilities Act (ADAAG)

 STATE & LOCAL

 Architectural Barriers Act (ABA)

 American National Standards Institute A117.1 (ANSI) (1986, 1992, 1998, 2003, 2009, 2017)

 We are able to adapt to State and Local accessibility regulations including local amendments.

 We are determined to provide the product you need, not a report to sit on a shelf.
 We have many templates and tools to be utilized for design revisions and construction monitoring.
 If these work for your team, great.
-If not - let us know and we will work together to get you the information you need to be utilized in the most efficient manner to meet your needs.
-The primary goal is to get you the information in a format that is best for you to apply in your day to day project management.
+If not - let us know and we will work together to get you the information you need in the most efficient manner to meet your needs.
+The primary goal is to help you understand the data in a way that best applies to your day to day project management.